Learn About, Accept, And Find Help For Eating Disorders

-Eating disorders are common mental illnesses worldwide that can cause maladaptive thought patterns surrounding food, eating, body type, and weight.
+Eating disorders are common mental health conditions worldwide that can cause maladaptive thought patterns surrounding food, eating, body type, and weight.
 If you or someone you love might be living with an eating disorder, it can be valuable to understand the symptoms of these conditions and how to find support.
-Below is a comprehensive guide to eating disorders to keep in mind.
+Below is a comprehensive guide to different types of eating disorders to keep in mind.

 Getty/Vadym Pastukh